manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 Given, $\mathcal{P}$, a *configuration* of a system is just the state of all the parties and the set of all pending, undelivered messages.

+The goal of $\mathcal{P}$ is to reach a configuration where all non-faulty parties decide.
+The *magic moment* of any consensus protocol is when a protocol reaches a *committed configuration*.
+This is a configuration where no matter what the adversary does, the eventual decision value is already fixed.
+Note that the point when a configuration becomes committed is an ˛event that is only externally observable.
+There is no local indication of this event and this happens much before any party can actually decide!

+We choose to use new names to these definitions, which we feel provide a more intuitive and modern viewpoint.
+The classical names are *bivalent configuration* for uncommitted configuration and *univalent configuration* for committed configuration.

-The following definitions are crucial:
+The following formal definitions are crucial:

 1. We write **$C \rightarrow C'$**: If in configuration $C$ there is an undelivered message $e$ (or all undelivered messages $E$ in the synchronous model) such that configuration $C$ changes to configuration $C'$ by delivering $e$ (or delivering all $E$ in the synchronous model).
 2. We write **$C \rightsquigarrow C'$**: If there exists a sequence $C = C_1 \rightarrow C_2 \rightarrow \dots \rightarrow C_k=C'$ ($\rightsquigarrow$ is the [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of $\rightarrow$).
 3. **$C$ is a *deciding* configuration**:  if all non-faulty parties have decided in $C$.
 We say that $C$ is  *1-deciding* if the common decision value is 1, and similarly that $C$ is *0-deciding* if the decision is 0.

+    Note that its very easy to check if a configuration is deciding - just look at the local state of each non-faulty party.

 4. **$C$ is an *uncommitted* configuration**:  if it has a future 0-deciding configuration and a future 1-deciding configuration.
 There exists $C \rightsquigarrow D_0$ and $C \rightsquigarrow D_1$ such that $D_0$ is 0-deciding  and $D_1$ is 1-deciding.

+    Said differently, an *uncommitted configuration* is a configuration where the adversary still has control over the decision value.
+There are some adversary actions that will cause the parties to decide 0 and some adversary actions that will cause the parties to decide 1.

+    An uncommitted configuration is a state of a system as a whole, not something that can be observed locally.
+Note that there is no simple way to know if a configuration is uncommitted.
+It requires examining all the possible future configurations (all possible adversary actions).

 5. **$C$ is a *committed* configuration**: if every future deciding configuration $D$ (such that $C \rightsquigarrow D$) is deciding on the *same* value.
 We say that $C$ is *1-committed* if every future ends in a 1-deciding configuration, and similarly that $C$ is *0-committed* if every future ends in a 0-deciding configuration.

-The magic moment of any consensus protocol is when a protocol reaches a committed configuration.
-Note that this event happens much before any party can actually decide!

-We choose to use new names to these definitions, which we feel provide a more intuitive and modern viewpoint.
-The classical names are *bivalent* for uncommitted and *univalent* for committed.
+    Said differently, a *committed configuration* is a configuration where the adversary has no control over the decision value.
+When a configuration is committed to $v$, no matter what the adversary does, the decision value will eventually be $v$.

+    Note that there is no simple way to know if a configuration is committed or uncommitted.
+In particular there is no local indication in the configuration, and it may well be that no party knows that the configuration is committed.